subhk24/TradeVeil/CODE_OF_CONDUCT.md

 We pledge to foster a **welcoming and inclusive** environment for all participants:

 - Wholesalers and retailers will always be treated **respectfully**.
-- Communication should encourage **growth, learning, and mutual success**.
+- Communication should encourage **growth , learning, and mutual success**.
 - We will protect user **privacy and data** with utmost seriousness.

 Our goal is to create a **trusted space** for business collaboration without the interference of unauthorized parties or exposure of sensitive business details.